pianonate/patterning/README.md

 ### that's it for the setup
 good luck - and let me know if any of this is wrong, or can be improved - I'd like it to be fully automated but that's for another day.

+### trying it out
+There are some built in starting patterns - hooked up to the number keys (press 1 through 9).